developeryw/odin-recipes/README.md

 # Odin Recipes

-By completing this assignment, I want to get the following skills
+By completing this assignment, I want to get the following skills.

 - Basic contents of HTML and CSS
 - Adding links, images etc. to a webpage